 Custom runtime rules

-Custom rules offer another, additional mechanism to protect running software.
+Custom rules offer an additional mechanism to protect running software.
 Custom rules are expressions that give you a precise way to describe and detect discrete runtime behaviors.
-Runtime sensors in your environment already detect process, file system, and network activity, then pass those events to Prisma Cloud for processing.
-Expressions let you examine various facets of an event in a programmatic way, then take action when they evaluate to true.
+Runtime sensors in your environment already detect processes, file systems, and network activity, then pass those events to Prisma Cloud for processing.
+Expressions let you examine various facets of an event programmatically, then take action when the expressions evaluate to true.
 Custom rules can be applied to both hosts and containers.